m-schmailzl/nut-upsd/README.md

 This image provides a complete UPS monitoring service (USB driver only).\
 This is a fork of [sudo-bot/nut-upsd](https://github.com/sudo-bot/nut-upsd).\
-I added a lot of additional configuration options and implemented email notifications.
+I added a lot of additional configuration options and implemented email notifications.\
+I use Debian instead of Alpine as base image to allow shutdown of the host machine using systemctl.

 ## Usage